• Report an IT Security Incident

 • Don’t move a meeting request from your Inbox to a different folder before you accept or decline the request or before the meeting appears in your calendar.

-• If you or a rule that you create moves an incoming meeting request from your Inbox before the sniffer can process the request, the meeting never appears in your calendar, and you might miss the meeting.
+• If you or a rule you create moves an incoming meeting request from your Inbox before the sniffer can process the request, the meeting never appears in your calendar, and you might miss the meeting.

 • Avoid Calendar Clutter